 Harassment / Discrimination

 Minnesota State Colleges and Universities has a commitment to enhancing Minnesota’s quality of life by developing and fostering understanding and appreciation of a free and diverse society and providing equal opportunity for all its students and employees.
 Harassment or discrimination based of race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, gender expression, or familial status is prohibited.

 Sexual Offenses & Gender Discrimination

 The Behavioral Assessment and Intervention Team (BAIT) is a cross-functional assessment group that collects information in order to recommend interventions regarding students exhibiting persistent or significant behavioral disturbances.
-For more information, view the BAIT handbook.
+For more information, view the BAIT handbook and members.

 If an incident is in progress, call Public Safety security (651-747-4000) or 911 (9-911 from a campus phone).

 You can contact Public Safety to request escorts across campus or to your vehicle as well.